Wilkes-Barre, Pennsylvania: Highways

 Interstate 81 passes north–south near Wilkes-Barre, and the city is also located near the Northeast Extension of the Pennsylvania Turnpike.
 It is also about 10 mi north of Interstate 80.
 The North Cross Valley Expressway, starting at the junction of Interstate 81 and Pennsylvania Route 115, carries Pennsylvania Route 309 through northern Wilkes-Barre, connecting the city to Dallas in the north.
 Route 115 provides access from the Pennsylvania Turnpike's Northeast Extension, but it does not enter Wilkes-Barre city limits.

 Buses

 Public transportation is provided by the Luzerne County Transportation Authority.
 In addition to servicing the city, it provides transportation for the northern half of the county.
 It also has a connecting bus to Scranton via an interchange at Pittston with the Transit System of Lackawanna County (COLTS), the public transit authority of Lackawanna County.

 Martz Trailways provides intercity bus service from the Martz Trailways Bus Terminal in downtown Wilkes-Barre to Scranton, New York City, Philadelphia, Atlantic City, and Wind Creek Bethlehem.

+Several jitney companies operate from Wilkes-Barre through Stroudsburg to Paterson and New York City via I-80.